 - 1. Achieved a minimum cumulative grade point average of 3.0. - 2.
 Completed all requirements of the Core Curriculum. - 3.
 Completed all the Professional Education requirements. - 4.
 Completed all the requirements of the second major(s) and if applicable, the minor(s) - 5.
-Completed a minimum of 126 credits (123 credits for the Multidisciplinary Studies concentration).
+Completed a minimum of 126 credits (123 credits for the Elementary Education Multidisciplinary Studies and Elementary Education STEM Studies majors).